bruceMacLeod/mushroomcards/README.md

 ## Project Description

-The Mushroom Flashcard program (https://mushroomcards.pythonanywhere.com/) is designed to help newcomers identify mushrooms and learn the pronunciation of their scientific names.
+The Mushroom Flashcard program <a href="https://mushroomcards.pythonanywhere.com/)" target="_blank" rel="noopener noreferrer">Mushroom cards app</a> is designed to help newcomers identify mushrooms and learn the pronunciation of their scientific names.

 This flashcard program helps you build a visual and auditory vocabulary for mushrooms by practicing identification and pronunciation within a dedicated deck.
 The central part of the user interface is shown above.